Suchithra09/BrainyNumberGuess/README.md

-# Guess the Number - Java Project
+# BrainyNumberGuess - Java Project

 A simple Java console application where the user tries to guess a randomly generated number within a specified range.
 The program provides hints whether the guess is too high or too low until the user guesses correctly.